Think about this for a second.

 Those fake sick days can add up – and that’s not to mention actual illnesses.
 There’s only so much flat 7up and hoping for the best will actually cure.

-So what’s the story when you go far beyond man-flu, sickies, or a stomach bug brought into the house by your loveable-but-extremely-sneezy kids?
+So what’s the story when you go far beyond man-flu, sickies, or a stomach bug brought into the house by your loveable but extremely sneezy kids?

 What happens if you’re hit by a car or you get an illness that leaves you bed-bound for months?